Introduction :

 A. Chemically deposited :

 a.
-Rock Salt: Rock salt is composed of the mineral halite (sodium chloride, NaCl) and forms in areas of high evaporation, such as salt pans or evaporating shallow seas.
+Rock Salt : This rocks are composed of the mineral halite (sodium chloride, NaCl) and forms in areas of high evaporation such as salt pans or evaporating shallow seas.

 b.
 Gypsum: Gypsum is composed of the mineral gypsum (calcium sulfate dihydrate, CaSO4•2H2O).
 It forms in arid or semi-arid environments with high evaporation rates.

-Through others reaction between the carried component in solution , different types of rocks are formed they are mention below-
+Through others reaction between the carried component in solution, different types of rocks are formed for example -

 b.
-Dolostone: Dolostone, also called dolomite, is primarily composed of the mineral dolomite (calcium magnesium carbonate, CaMg(CO3)2).
-It forms through the replacement of limestone by magnesium-rich fluids.
+Dolostone : It also known as dolomite that primarily composed of the mineral dolomite (calcium magnesium carbonate, CaMg(CO3)2), forms through the replacement of limestone by magnesium-rich fluids.

-Chert is a microcrystalline or cryptocrystalline sedimentary rock primarily composed of the mineral quartz (silica, SiO2).
-It forms through the precipitation of silica from solutions, often derived from the remains of marine microorganisms like radiolarians or diatoms.
+Microcrystalline or cryptocrystalline Chert is a sedimentary rock, which mainly composed of the mineral quartz (silica, SiO2) and forms through the precipitation of silica from solutions, often derived from the remains of marine microorganisms such as radiolarians or diatoms.

 a.
-Ironstone: Ironstone is a rock that contains a significant amount of iron minerals, such as hematite (Fe2O3) or magnetite (Fe3O4).
+Ironstone : It's contains a significant amount of iron minerals, such as hematite (Fe2O3) or magnetite (Fe3O4).

 b.
 Banded Iron Formation (BIF): BIFs are distinctive sedimentary rocks composed of alternating bands of iron-rich minerals and chert.
 They are important in understanding Earth's early history and the development of oxygen-rich environments.